mbruckert/mbruckert/README.md

 # Welcome 👋
 My name is Mark Bruckert and I am a high school student at Crooms Academy and will be attending UCF in the fall.
 I build many of my projects using React on the front-end and Node.js on the back-end.
-When it comes to the interface design of my projects, I utilize Figma (https://www.figma.com/@mark).
+When it comes to the design of my projects, I use Figma (https://www.figma.com/@mark).

 - 🔭 I’m currently working on ...